sifangzou/sifang_zou.github.io/content/authors/Hang Zou/_index.md

 interests:
-  - research area - Generative Model
+  - Research Area - Generative Model
   #- "fishing :fishing_pole_and_fish:"

 # Education to show in About widget